alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 are aspects of the puzzle dataset you haven't used yet.
 Missing information is when the information you need doesn't even exist in your spreadsheet, and needs an a-ha to figure out.

-The longer a sheet stays unextracted, the more likely it is that the sheet is fundamentally missing the information needed to extract.
+The longer a spreadsheet stays unextracted, the more likely it is that the spreadsheet is fundamentally missing the information needed to extract.
 I'm a big fan of [qhex's extraction basher](https://tools.qhex.org/), which will try a wide battery of indexing and ordering mechanisms.
 It doesn't actually work that often in my experience, but when I see it fail, it does encourage me to consider if there's a way to derive